patelcodes26/Who-wants-to-be-a-Millionaire/README.md

 ## Contact

-If you have any questions or want to contribute, please email at apcodes7@gmail.com
+If you have any questions or would like to contribute, please email me at apcodes7@gmail.com